How Much Is Life Insurance in Canada? A Clear Guide

 Rates vary depending on the severity of your health condition and how long you’ve been living with it.
 For example, an applicant under 40 with type 2 diabetes would likely be declined for coverage, whereas someone over 40 may be approved and charged 150% of the base price, depending on their treatment plan.

-If you’re worried about being denied or undergoing a life insurance medical exam, you can always ap ply for no-medical life insurance.
-Just be warned, these policies generally cost much more than life insurance with a medical exam, as the table below shows:
+If you’re worried about being denied or undergoing a life insurance medical exam, you can always apply for no medical life insurance.
+These policies generally cost much more than life insurance with a medical exam, as the table below shows:

 Age